 - What types of investments can be held in the account?

 - What are the trading costs?

 The easiest solution to the investing dilemma?
-Go with a total market index fund to get the ball rolling.
+Go with a total market index fund to get started.

 A total market index fund offers instant diversity, which mitigates many of the risks inherent in the market such as specific company risk or geographic risk.
-Those risks crop up when just one or 2 companies — or even just one country — account for most of a portfolio.
+Those risks arise when just one or two companies — or even just one country — account for most of a portfolio.

-Consistent saving coupled with a reasonable rate of return over a long period of time could put you in the millionaires’ club.
-At the very least, it will help you pay the bills in retirement.
+Consistent saving coupled with a reasonable rate of return over a long period of time will help you reach your retirement savings goals.